Banana Bread has stood the test of time. You can tell a favorite recipe by how

 There are many types

-of bananas, but most of us are familiar with that long and curved bright yellow
+of bananas, but for this recipe we're using the long and curved bright yellow

 variety sold in bunches.
 Arriving at our shores over a hundred years